Modern Slavery statement

 • A communications and training campaign regarding Modern Slavery has been introduced to make employees aware of their rights and how to spot and report signs of Modern Slavery.

-• All employees have access to several different routes to raise and report concerns, ranging from line management to the Audit Committee Chairman and an external whistleblowing hotline.
-There were no whistleblowing incidents raised in 2023/24.
+• All employees have access to several different routes to raise and report concerns, ranging from line management to the Audit Committee Chair and an external whistleblowing hotline.
+There were no whistleblowing incidents raised in 2024/25.

 UKSBS Policies

-Code of Conduct – sets out the standards of behaviour and conduct expected of UKSBS employees, ensuring that legal and ethical principles are followed in all areas of the business and upholding a zero tolerance on illegal or unethical behaviour.
+Code of Conduct – sets out the standards of behaviour and conduct expected of UKSBS employees, ensuring that legal and ethical principles are followed in all areas of the business and upholding a zero tolerance on illegal or unethical behaviour, which squarely aligns to the new PA2023 obligations.

 Whistleblowing – encourages colleagues to speak up if they have concerns about illegal practices within UKSBS, including possible modern slavery in our business or supply chain.
 All employees have access to an independent whistleblowing phoneline.

-Procurement – applies to all procurement activities in the UK and requires that we adhere to social and ethical standards, and human and labour standards in the procurement of goods and services.
-Standard terms and conditions for our suppliers also require suppliers to uphold human and labour rights and (in the UK) to prevent slavery and human trafficking in their own operations and their supply chains.
+Corporate Procurement – applies to all procurement activities in the UK and requires that we adhere to social and ethical standards, and human and labour standards in the procurement of goods and services.
+Contractual Terms and conditions should in bespoke procurements and where possible to do so (e.g. via an existing vehicle) also require suppliers to uphold human and labour rights and local legislation to prevent modern slavery and human trafficking in their own operations and their supply chains.

 With support from an external consultant, UKSBS has been strengthening its Corporate Social Responsibility (CSR) agenda, to identify CSR topics of focus and the importance, influence and scale of impact that UKSBS has over various CSR themes.
 These are aligned to the UN Sustainable Development Goals, including Goal 8 – Decent work and economic growth.